 3. Respect their space.

-4. Listen to them, even when it’s difficult to just listen.
+4. Listen to them, even when it’s hard to just listen.

 When our teens hurt, we hurt.
 It may be easy to go into “Protective Mode” or “Fix-It Mode.”
-What they need from you is to listen and help them process—not take over, freak out, ask a million questions, or launch into a lecture.
+What they need is for you to listen and help them process — not take over, freak out, ask a million questions, or launch into a lecture.